Nigecat/Plexi/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 **Scope of the feature**
-Would this feature only require modifying things inside the [commands](https://github.com/Nigecat/Plexi/tree/master/src/commands/commands) directory or do external things need to be modified?
+Would this feature only require modifying things inside the [commands](https://github.com/Nigecat/Plexi/tree/master/src/commands/commands) directory or do external things need to be modified? (leave this blank if you are unsure)